hucik14/rational-linkages/docs/source/tutorials/exudyn_analysis.rst

 We would like to thank prof. Johannes Gerstmayr for his help with the integration.

-Exudyn **is NOT** listed in the *Rational Linkages* dependencies, since it does not support Python 3.12 yet, and it is not used in the background.
-To install Exudyn, please follow the instructions in the `Exudyn documentation`_, the usual way with pip is:
+Exudyn is in the optional dependencies of the *Rational Linkages* dependencies.
+To install Exudyn, please follow the instructions in the `Exudyn documentation`_ or get this way:

 .. code-block:: bash

-    pip install exudyn
+    pip install rational_linkages[exu]

 Exudyn is lightweight, written in C++, and provides a Python interface for easy usage and integration.
 The library supports large deformations